James Lindenberg: RPN

 After co-founding ABS-CBN, Lindenberg founded the Radio Philippines Network on February 25, 1960.
 RPN was formed as the Congress of the Philippines approved its franchise on June 19, 1960, and in 1969, RPN has acquiring several broadcasting equipment facilities and channel frequencies from Lindenberg's previous firm ABS-CBN, such as Channel 9.
+In late 1960's, Lindenberg sold the entire network to Ambassador Roberto Benedicto, one of the cronies of former President Ferdinand Marcos.